 She has served as a member of several national and international advisory groups, including the African Development Bank, Social Science Research Council, the United Nations Economic Commission for Africa and the United Nations Development Program.

-Dr. Osili leads the research and publication of Giving USA, the annual report on American philanthropy.
+Dr. Osili leads the research and publication of Giving USA, the annual report on American philanthropy published by Giving USA Foundation.
 Beginning in fall 2016, she has led the research and publication of Index of Global Philanthropy and Remittances and Index of Philanthropic Freedom.
 She has pioneered new approaches to using data to better understand global and national trends in philanthropy with the Million Dollar List and the new Generosity for Life project.

 She directs the school’s research program with its partners including Bank of America, United Way Worldwide, Coutts Inc, and National Collegiate Athletic Association.
 She has served as an associate editor for the Journal of African Economies and guest editor of the Journal of African Development.